dexidp/dex/schema/workerschema/README.md

 > __Description__

-> List all clients that hold refresh tokens for the authenticated user.
+> List all clients that hold refresh tokens for the specified user.

 > __Parameters__